-2017 2016 2015
+20)18 2017 2016

-Beginning balance \$ 1,092 \$ 1,833 \$ 2,357
+Beginning balance \$ 975 \$ 1,092 \$ 1,833

+Additions for tax positions of the current year 444

-Reductions for prior year tax positions (198)
+Reductions for prior year tax positions

-Settlements (771) (50)
+Settlements (771)

-Foreign currency translation (9) 30 (276)
+Foreign currency translation 20 (9) 30

-Lapses in statutes of limitation (108)
+Lapses in statutes of limitation (847) (108)

-Ending balance \$ 975 \$ 1,092 \$ 1,833
+Ending balance \$ 592 \$ 975 \$ 1,092

-The Company had \$21,000 and \$14,000 accrued for the payment of interest and penalties at March 31, 2017 and 2016, respectively.
+The Company had \$33,000 and \$21,000 accrued for the payment of interest and penalties at March 31, 2018 and 2017, respectively.
 The Company recognizes interest expense or penalties related to uncertain tax positions as a part of income tax expense in its consolidated statements of operations.

-All of the unrecognized tax benefits as of March 31, 2017 would impact the effective tax rate if recognized.
+All of the unrecognized tax benefits as of March 31, 2018 would impact the effective tax rate if recognized.

 The Company and its subsidiaries file income tax returns in the U.S., various state, local, and foreign jurisdictions.
-The Internal Revenue Service has completed an examination of the Company's U.S. income tax returns for fiscal 2009 and 2010 resulting in no adjustments.
-Current examinations include an IRS audit for the fiscal year 2015 U.S. income tax return and various state audits.
+The Internal Revenue Service has completed an examination of the Company's U.S. income tax returns for fiscal 2015 resulting in no adjustments.
+The Company has no current U.S. income tax examinations or audits.

 The Company's major tax jurisdictions are the United States and Germany.
-With few exceptions, the Company is no longer subject to tax examinations by tax authorities in the United States for tax years prior to March 31, 2014 and in Germany for tax years prior to March 31, 2011.
+With few exceptions, the Company is no longer subject to tax examinations by tax authorities in the United States for tax years prior to March 31, 2015 and in Germany for tax years prior to March 31, 2011.
+The Company has a current tax examination in Germany for fiscal years 2012 to 2014.

-The Company does not anticipate that total unrecognized tax benefits will change significantly due to the settlement of audits or the expiration of statutes of limitation prior to March 31, 2018.
+The Company does not anticipate that total unrecognized tax benefits will change significantly due to the settlement of audits or the expiration of statutes of limitation prior to March 31, 2019.